ibm-cloud-docs/EventStreams/eventstreams050.md

 * Use the ```kafka_brokers_sasl property``` as the list of bootstrap servers.
 Format this list as a comma-separated list of host:port entries.
 For example, ```host1:port1,host2:port2```.
 We recommend including details for all the hosts listed in the ```kafka_brokers_sasl``` property.
 * Use the ```user``` and ```api_key``` properties as the username and password

-For service instances on the Classic plan, this information is instead available from your application's VCAP_SERVICES environment variable.
+For service instances on the Classic plan, this information is available from your application's VCAP_SERVICES environment variable instead.
 For more information, see [Connecting to {{site.data.keyword.messagehub}} - Classic](/docs/services/EventStreams?topic=eventstreams-connecting_classic).

-For a Java client, the following example shows the minimum set of properties, where USERNAME, PASSWORD, and KAFKA_BROKERS_SASL should be replaced by the values retrieved previously.
+For a Java client, the following example shows the minimum set of properties, where USERNAME, PASSWORD, and KAFKA_BROKERS_SASL should be replaced by the values that you retrieved previously.

 ```
 bootstrap.servers=KAFKA_BROKERS_SASL